We have a range of support programs that can assist you to maintain your current private or public housing tenancy.

 The Indigenous Tenants at Risk Program provides support and advocacy assistance to Indigenous people who are tenants or prospective tenants of Aboriginal Housing Victoria (AHV) or the Office of...

-The Social Housing Advocacy and Support Program (SHASP) works with people who are currently living in or moving into a public housing property.
+The Tenancy Plus Program works with people who are currently living in or moving into a public housing property.

 PRAP is designed to assist clients establish or maintain private rental accommodation as a long term housing option.
 This can be achieved by providing the client with a range of flexible financial...